 Tank size

-Dojo loaches need a tank of at least 55 gallons.
-The tank should be long rather than tall and extend to a length of at least 4 feet.
+Dojo loaches can grow to around 6 inches long and need a minimum tank size of 55 gallons to be comfortable.
+Ideally, your tank should be rectangular rather than tall and be at least 4 feet long.

 Tank Setup